radhamedasani/Vidatech/README.md

 # Vidatech
 Vidatech Interview Test

-People and Screens are implemented as below
+People and Rooms Screens are implemented as below

 1)Rooms and People are displayed in 2 different tabs 2)People are displayed in a list with details Name,Created At,Job Title,Email,avatar etc.,